LiskArchive/lisk-sdk/framework/src/modules/README.md

     /**
      * beforeTransactionApply is a function which is called for all the transactions before applying
-     * asset even though it is registered to the particular module or not.
+     * asset whether it is registered to the particular module or not.
      */
     public async beforeTransactionApply?(context: TransactionApplyContext): Promise<void>;